A Comprehensive Biographical Analysis

 According to 'Over the Hills and Far Away', by Richard (Ric) Berman, this was John Ross Dunn.

 and North Carolina state records attribute the following claim to John Ross Dunn, Esq., but it was John "Jack" Dunn.
 In 1754, John "Jack" Dunn was being recruited by Arthur Dobbs to fight in the French and Indian War.
 He agreed to meet Dobbs, at Fort Dobbs, and signed the contract, with a mark, (x).
+It gets more interesting.
+Jack may have defected from the Kentucky militia, because he had already defected once, in North Carolina, when he wandered off, with Boone.
+Poor Jack, little did he know, he was jumping from the frying pan, into the fire.

 John "Jack" Dunn subsequently dictated a letter to Arthur Dobbs stating that he could not meet him at the fort, and that he was kicked by a horse.
 This was not John Ross Dunn, Esq., and it was not John Dunn II.